jtroussard/HD-Hound/README.md

 # Hard Drive Hound (work in progress)
 ## Announcements
+08/03/17 - After a long hiatues from this project I decided to jump back into it (12 credit summer session will do some interesting things to your schedules.)
+Some housing cleaning comments, my program did *not* cause a ip ban, in fact Microcenter had a company wide blackout and for a few days much of their communication infrastructure was down, including their website.

 06/27/17 - Things are looking better.
 After checking my access to Microcenter website this morning, I received a different error page and started to dig a little more.
 Turns out mircocenters entire system is exerpeiencing a glitch, phonelines, website and even their POS systems are having issues.
 There are reports of agents having to conduct sales by hand and giving out old school hand written receipts!
 Looks like this project might need to be reworked when the site comes back up (updates?) but I have decided I really want to incorporate best practices into my scraper.
 <p align="center">
 <a href="http://imgur.com/BrqbMDC"><img src="http://i.imgur.com/BrqbMDC.png?1" title="source: imgur.com" /></a>